 The Dominican agriculture, livestock, fishing and forestry sector is dominated by small-scale producers of sugarcane, grains (such as rice and beans), coffee, cocoa, fruits, vegetables, root crops, milk, beef, eggs, pork and poultry.
-The sector exhibited a 4.9% average annual growth between 2010 and 2014.
-In 2010 and 2011, this sector exhibited a growth of 7.1% and 6.5%, recpectively, as a result of the spillovers of a series of programs implemented by the Government to support local producers, in response to the aftermath of the tropical storms that hit the Dominican Republic in previous years.
+The sector exhibited a 5.1% average annual growth between 2009 and 2013.
+In 2009, this sector exhibited a growth of 10.1%, a strong recovery from the previous year in which the sector was still affected by the effects of the tropical storms that hit the Dominican Republic in late 2007.
+As a result of such adverse weather conditions, the Government implemented a series of programs to support local producers, which resulted in increases in the average annual growth of 7.1% and 6.5% for 2010 and 2011, respectively.

-For the period between 2012 and 2014, this sector grew on average by 3.7%, a moderate increase with respect to previous years, due to the appearance of pests and drought seasons, hence the sector received assistance through the Ministry of Agriculture and the Banco Agrícola de la República Dominicana (Agricultural Bank of the Dominican Republic), such as:
+For the period between 2012 and 2013, this sector grew on average by 3.4%, a moderate increase with respect to previous years, due to the appearance of pests and drought seasons, hence the sector received assistance through the Ministry of Agriculture and the Banco Agrícola de la República Dominicana (Agricultural Bank of the Dominican Republic), such as:

-- the incorporation of new areas and varieties of agricultural crops; - the adoption of new technologies, technical assistance, preparation and clearing of land through the Program of Agricultural Machinery Services (PROSEMA); - financial support and price stabilization policies; - the distribution of certain inputs, including agricultural seeds, fertilizers and chemicals; and - logistics support and training for farmers regarding cultivation and pest management practices in different areas of production.
+- the incorporation of new areas and varieties of agricultural crops; - the adoption of new technologies, technical assistance, preparation and clearing of land through the Program of Agricultural Machinery Services (PROSEMA); - financial support and price stabilization policies;

+- the distribution of certain inputs, including agricultural seeds, fertilizers and chemicals; and - logistics support and training for farmers regarding cultivation and pest management practices in different areas of production.